DanielleDaly/milestone-project-3-python/README.md

 3. I would also like to add the option for the user to restart the game immediately after finishing a game without having to run the program again.
 With the way the game is currently coded, it would require a restructure of the existing code to move all of the game functionality within a class and a new instance of the class would be called to re-start the game.

+## Testing:

+### Functionality & Features

+- I played the game numerous times and confirmed that the game runs correctly

+- I confirmed that the number of guesses increment correctly.

+- I confirmed that the numeber of remaining guesses decreases correctly.

+- I confirmed that the number of guesses remaining displays on the screen.

+- I confirmed that the welcome message displays correctly.

+- I confirmed that the user's name is displayed as entered.

+- I confirmed that the game ends after 5 incorrect guesses.

+- I confirmed incorrectly entered input is not counted as part of hte users 5 guesses.

+- I confirmed that a message displays after each user guess to confirm if their guess was too high or too low when compared to the target number.

+- I confirmed the winning message displays correctly.

+- I confirmed the losing message displays correctly.

+- I confimed the user validation works as expected:

+### Validator Testing

+- I tested my Python code in PEP8online.com and no errors were returned.

+(**ENTER SCREENSHOT OF PEP8**)

+## Bugs

+## Remaining Bugs

+## Validator Testing

+## Deployment

+## Credits